-Laura Batson, Naturopathic Graduate, is dedicated to understanding the full complexity of what is ailing you.
+Laura Batson, Naturopathic Doctor, is dedicated to understanding the full complexity of what is ailing you.

 She will spend time listening to your concerns, asking questions about your health and health history, performing physical assessments, and sometimes requesting blood work or other medical tests.

 She combines modern medical science with traditional healing approaches, to create treatment plans that use natural therapies (nutrition, botanical medicine, acupuncture, and mind-body exercises) to help stimulate the mind, body, and soul to heal itself.

 Laura is also a lecturer at the Institute of Holistic Nutrition.
 She teaches Nutrition Through the Lifespan.

 In 2012, Laura completed a 4-year naturopathic medical degree from the Canadian College of Naturopathic Medicine in Toronto.

 Her prior education includes a degree in Biology from the University of Western Ontario, and a Masters in Holistic Science from the UK.